 - the condition of your hair

 If you get professional help, the first thing the hairstylist will do is assess the damage.
-Is your hair color too light? too dark? patchy?
+For example, is your hair color too light?
+Too dark?
+Patchy?
 Or perhaps it’s too brassy?

 Depending on the damage, the process usually involves applying purple shampoos and toners.
 Purple or blue neutralizes yellow colors and brassy undertones.
 If you’re dealing with patchy colors thanks to a botched bleach job, another round of bleaching with a special focus on the darker areas may correct it.